Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-In all, Sysco has approximately 700,000 customer locations.
-Its position atop the food distribution industry provides Sysco with high-profit margins and future growth potential.
+In all, Sysco has approximately 730,000 customer locations.
+Its position at the top of the food distribution industry provides Sysco with high-profit margins and future growth potential.

 Growth Prospects